-These savory scones are inspired by our favorite bakery in San Francisco.
-When we lived there, we would get their bacon and cheddar scones every weekend.
-The bacon adds a smokiness while the bell peppers are cooked in bacon grease for maximum flavor.
-The green onions and cheddar add zest and sharpness that ties in the bacon and peppers.
-All of these ingredients are tucked between the flaky layers of the dough, making each bite full of umami flavors.
+These savory scones are inspired by our favorite bakery in San Francisco, Arsicault.
+Every weekend, we would get their bacon, bell pepper, and cheddar scones.
+The bacon is smoky while the bell peppers are cooked in bacon grease for maximum flavor.
+The cheddar and chives add sharpness that ties the ingredients together.
+All of the ingredients are tucked in layers of flaky dough, making each bite full of umami flavors.

 Jump to: